mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

     ```julia DCPowerFlowSolution
     analysis = newtonRaphson(system, QR)
     ```
-    It is important to note that the capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.
+    The capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.

 This function sets up the desired method for an iterative process based on two functions: [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) and [`solve!`](@ref solve!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})).
 The [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) function calculates the active and reactive power injection mismatches using the given voltage magnitudes and angles, while [`solve!`](@ref solve!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) computes the voltage magnitudes and angles.